suffolklibraries/lgc/content/collections/events/hadleigh-movers.md

 end_date: '2022-01-19 11:30'
 ---
 A weekly dance class for everyone over 55.
-Sudbury Movers classes are designed to benefit you both mentally and physically.
+Hadleigh Movers classes are designed to benefit you both mentally and physically.